-Embarking on a job search can be overwhelming, developing a robust job search plan will help.
+Embarking on a job search can be overwhelming.
+Developing a robust job search plan will help.
 After you know what position(s) you would like to target, you will need to write a focused resume and cover letter.

 In today’s highly competitive job market, it is imperative that you create a written job search plan.
 The days of just dropping off a resume and cover letter are pretty much over.
-A job search plan will begin with a lot of research and hard work that will allow you to tap into hidden job markets, network, find advertisements and job listings, and work with third party recruiters.
+A job search plan will begin with a lot of research and hard work that will allow you to tap into hidden job markets, network, find advertisements and job listings, and work with reputable recruiters.

 Map Out A Job Search Strategy